-Marketing literature has predominantly explored value from the perspective of the customer (e.g., Eggert & Ulaga 2002, Flint 2002).
-Service researchers have widened the perspective to the level of customer-provider dyad with the recognition that the interaction between the parties has influence on customer perceived value (e.g. Grönroos 1998), but the value perceptions of other parties besides the customers have seldom been addressed.
-A growing number of scholars within the marketing domain have highlighted the systemic nature of value creation (e.g., Normann & Ramirez 1993, Davies 2004, Kothandaraman & Wilson 2001), and value creation at the level of service networks and value chains is increasingly identified as a important research area (Ostrom et al. 2010, Cova & Salle 2008, Vargo & Lusch 2011, Windahl & Lakemond 2006, Matthyssens et al. 2009).
-Empirical research investigating value co-creation within service-systems, however, remains scarce.
+Marketing literature has predominantly explored value from the perspective of the customer (e.g., Eggert and Ulaga, 2002, Flint, 2002).
+Service researchers have widened the perspective to the level of customer-provider dyad with the recognition that the interaction between the parties has influence on customer perceived value (e.g. Grönroos, 1998), but the value perceptions of other parties besides customers is seldom addressed.
+A growing number of scholars within the marketing domain have highlighted the systemic nature of value creation (e.g., Normann and Ramirez, 1993, Davies, 2004, Kothandaraman and Wilson, 2001), and value creation at the level of service networks and value chains is increasingly identified as a important research area but empirical research remains scarce (Ostrom et al., 2010, Vargo and Lusch, 2011, Windahl and Lakemond, 2006, Cova and Salle, 2008, Matthyssens et al., 2009).

-The service-dominant logic regards all actors, whether businesses or consumers, as resource integrators who exchange and interact to gain resources that can be used in their respective value creation processes (Vargo & Lusch 2008b).
-These processes involve a number of diverse stakeholders (Gummesson 2007) who form service systems that provide a context for value creation (Vargo et al. 2008).
-Despite these recent observations, the S-D logic approach has been preoccupied with benefits created for the customer.
-The IMP approach instead has long acknowledged that all business companies are simultaneously suppliers and customers, and that interaction between single counterparts is inevitably connected with their other interactions across the network (Ford 2010).
-Due to the IMP focus on business markets, few studies have examined service-systems that consist of different types of resource-integrating actors.
-Therefore, the study of value creation within service systems comprising of relationships between a range of actors (both business and consumer) represents an interesting research gap in both S-D logic and IMP literature.
+Service-Dominant Logic (SDL) regards all actors, whether businesses or consumers, as resource integrators who interact to gain resources for use in their respective value creation processes (Vargo and Lusch, 2008b).
+These processes involve a range of stakeholders (Gummesson, 2007) who form service systems that provide contexts for value creation (Vargo et al., 2008).
+Although literature on industrial networks acknowledges that interactions between single counterparts are inevitably connected with their other interactions across the network (Ford, 2010), few studies examine networks that consist of different types of resource-integrating actors.
+Therefore, the study of value creation within service systems comprising of relationships between a range of actors (both business and consumer) represents an interesting research gap in the literature.

-The purpose of this study is to explore how value co-creation occurs at a network level in a service system comprising representatives of business, consumer, and community actors.
+This study is explores how network level value co-creation has created 'balanced centricity' in a setting where representatives of business, consumer, and community actors are involved in a value co-creation network.
 The research centres on the following questions: 1) What kind of operand and operant resources are contributed and integrated in the value co-creation process?
-2) What value-in-use is experienced by actors?
-3) What factors facilitate service system functionality and value co-creation?
-Drawing on service-dominant logic and IMP literature, and a qualitative case study, the paper provides new insights into value co-creation at a network/system-level.
+2) What value-in-use is experienced by network actors?
+3) What factors enable network functionality and facilitate balanced centricity?
+Drawing on SDL, industrial network literature, and a qualitative case study, the paper provides new insights into value co-creation at a network/system-level.

 The paper is organized as follows.
-First, literature on resource integration and value cocreation is briefly discussed.
+First, literature on resource integration within actor-toactors networks and value co-creation is briefly discussed.
 Second, methodology and the case are presented.
 The subsequent sections report the study findings, followed by conclusions and implications for research and practice.